juacu7340/aoc/README.md

 # Advent of Code
 My way of experimenting with programming languages, by solving Advent of Code challenges.
-This repository will contain my solutions to Advent of Code challengs.
+This repository will contain my solutions to Advent of Code challenges.
 The goal is to practise my programming skills, explore programming languages and improve my algorithm solving abilities.